Who is our customer?

 How to get over the hurdles

 How can this be avoided?
 The first and most important hurdle is to get past the idea that the tastes and opinions of the leaders in the “room of decisions” are the right arbiters of what is best.
-They are not—unless they have been fully equipped with the knowledge of what the customer values (see Customer Personas and Competitive Advantage Diagrams) or unless your stars have aligned in just to the right way and what the customer values is exactly the same as what is of value to those in the room.
+They are not—unless they have been fully equipped with the knowledge of what the customer values (see Customer Personas and Competitive Advantage Diagrams) or unless what those in the room value also happen to be what the customers value.

-There is a pervasive tendency to answer the question “Who is our customer?” with an unthinking, “We are—we the people in authority who are now sitting around this table making decisions.”
+There is a pervasive tendency to answer the question “Who is our customer?” with the default response, “We are—we the people in authority who are now sitting around this table making this decision.”
 This is just human nature.
 In most decision-making environments, very important people are difficult to overrule.
 They are used to being listened to and are not always in the practice of stepping outside of themselves to think from another’s position.
 This issue is made worse when it comes to emotionally charged decisions like logo selection.
 Unless customer insight is being forcibly asserted, this kind of “I just don’t like it” standard is easy to fall into.
 This is probably marketing mistake number one—a kind of freshman error—that’s very easy to make over and over.

 The answers to “Who is our customer?” and “What does our customer value?” need to have the key vote in the debate about the best course of action.